 IHS’ inspiring environment which connects people from different cultures and professional backgrounds is the embodiment of ‘unity in diversity’.

-Cities are complex, dynamic systems, influenced by a myriad of stakeholders.
-Traditional urban planning can no longer accommodate the needs of stakeholders and the processes created by the dynamic nature of urban development.
-Instead, a more flexible approach that embraces the open-endedness of the urban development process and acknowledges the different needs stakeholders have, is required.
-Strategic urban planning calls for a diverse set of skills among urban planners.
-In this programme, you will gain the qualifications to become an urban development professional specialised in action research, contemporary planning approaches,creative engagement methods such as serious gaming, and stakeholder negotiation.
-You will apply these skills and reflect on them through working on cases in Rotterdam and worldwide.
+Traditional urban planning can no longer deal with the complexity of urban problems and accommodate the needs of stakeholders.
+Instead, urban planning requires a more flexible approach that embraces the open-ended aspects of urban development processes and acknowledges the different stakeholders’ needs.
+Strategic urban planning calls for a diverse set of knowledge and skills among urban planners for stakeholder management, socio-spatial analysis and critical reflection of problems and solutions.
+In this programme, you will gain the qualifications to become an urban development professional specialised in contemporary planning approaches, creative and collaborative methods such as serious gaming and stakeholder negotiation.
+You will apply these planning, communication and collaboration skills and reflect on them through working on real cases in Rotterdam and worldwide.

 What are some of the special features of this track?